COVID-19 pandemic in Wales: Vaccine passports and Omicron (October – January)

 In October 2021, Welsh Government introduced the COVID-19 Pass as a measure to help to "keep Wales safe and open during the pandemic".
 From 11 October 2021, it's became compulsory for people over the age of 18 to present a COVID-19 Pass, recent negative LFT or PCR test at the licensed premises, clubs and large events.
-On the 9th of November 2021, Senedd members voted to expand the current COVID-19 pass scheme to include cinemas and theatres.
+On 9 November 2021, Senedd members voted to expand the current COVID-19 pass scheme to include cinemas and theatres.

 In November 2021 the Welsh Government raised concern for the new SARS-CoV-2 variant, Omicron, with them asking all secondary school pupils to wear masks in classrooms.
 In addition all this the government increased the booster vaccine to all adults, with everyone having to self isolate if they become in contact with someone who has been infected with the Omicron variant.

 Restrictions were tightened on Boxing day.
 These included a cap of six on people meeting in certain recreational facilities, a maximum of 50 at outdoor events and 20 indoors.
 Required two metre social distancing in offices and public places.
 Nightclubs also needed to close.